 • Serve chilled during hot weather for a refreshing bite.

-Though pachadis have long held a place in Kerala's temple cuisine and home cooking, Beetroot Pachadi is a relatively modern entrant,.
-As the vegetable become easily available, dishes featuring it started emerging in Kerala kitchens.
+Though pachadis have long held a place in Kerala's temple cuisine and home cooking, Beetroot Pachadi is a relatively modern entrant in the culinary scene.

 In many families, especially in central Kerala, Beetroot Pachadi became a Sadhya regular thanks to its festive appearance and kid-friendly sweetness.
 In my family, it was my great-aunt who borrowed it from a colleague's recipe book and brought it home.
 Soon, it took its place beside avial, kalan, and thoran every Onam.